 Need a passport in a hurry during a government shutdown?

 Getting a passport during a government shutdown is especially difficult if you’re in a hurry.
 Even if you live near a regional passport agency, you may be out of luck if it’s in a federal building.
-Passport agencies in federal buildings will stay open on a case-by-case basis, so it may close during the shutdown or limit hours of operation.
+Passport agencies in federal buildings will stay open on a case-by-case basis, so they may close during the shutdown or limit hours of operation.